 North Carolina Glamping Near Blowing Rock

 Located in Apple Ridge, North Carolina, this awesome glamping tent is perfect for a whole family, including the family dog.
 The glamping tent includes beds for up to eight people, an indoor and outdoor sitting area, composting toilet, and an outdoor kitchen Pavillion.
-Right next to the glamping tent is a lovely patio with a fire pit and a small creek for cooling off in.
+Right next to the glamping tent is a lovely patio with a fire pit and a small creek for cooling off.

 The glamping tent is located on 22 acres of woodland, just a few miles from downtown Blowing Rock.